notnullgames/nullos-alpine/README.md

 ## usage

-Run `./nullos --help` to see available sub-commands.
+Run `./nullos` to build out/nullos.tar.gz.

+## installation

+Format a microSD to fat32 (should be able to do this on any OS) then extract nullos.tar.gz he root of the disk.

 ### overlays

-The config/install of mopst things is done with alpine overlays, which are just `apkovl.tar.gz` files.
+The config/install of mopst things is done with alpine overlays, which are just tarballs named with `apkovl.tar.gz`.

 All the folders in overlays will be turned into thse kind of files, and there is a special one [overlays/local](overlays/local) which is just for your local config (and should not be checked into git.)